 - Pablo Discobar: This cheesy, yet swanky discobar actually prides itself on being tacky.
 The cocktails are amazing and it’s definitely worth the stop even if its just for one drink.

-- The English Pub: This sports bar has a huge outdoor seating area if you’re lucky enough to experience Reykjavik during one of the rare times you can have a drink in outside.
+- The English Pub: This sports bar has a huge outdoor seating area if you’re visiting Reykjavik in the summer.
 (And if you’re a sports fan, there’s a huge projector and TVs playing the popular games of the moment.
 TVs in bars can be difficult to find in Iceland, unlike the US!)

 - The Dubliner: This casual Irish pub is great for a low-key night.
 There are several bar games available throughout, and they also have DJs or live music throughout the week.